 We share a deep concern for the spread of Coronavirus and the safety of caregivers and families.
-We’re asking our members to be totally transparent with each other when it comes to their health.
+UrbanSitter’s Trust and Safety team has prioritized Coronavirus prevention efforts and we’re asking our members to be totally transparent with each other when it comes to their health.
+Here we have gathered resources and guidelines for members of the UrbanSitter community, as well as implemented new tools and features to navigate care during this time.

 We encourage open communication regarding family and sitter health status.
 So, as always, if a child, a family member or caregiver is sick or has a fever, please disclose this information, with symptoms and relevant doctor information, to the other party so that families and caregivers can make informed decisions on whether to cancel a job.